College as we know it is about to disappear.

 The Covid experience has reinforced this trend, since people had more time for reflection.
 (Read our blog Why is our view on careers dramatically changing?)

 Research shows that for students who choose to pursue an alternative course of study or career in vocational or trade fields, job prospects can be just as promising as those with college degrees..

 ✅ 3.
 Online-learning is growing immensely.

 The amount of on-line training sites and programs is growing rapidly.
 This already started before Covid.
 It both applies to degree programs and other skills based programs.
 Online programs offer affordable alternatives.

 ✅ 4.
 Working from home is a strongly increasing trend.

 There’s a rise of the “gig economy”.
-This already started before Covid.
+Again, this already started before Covid.
 Technology enables quite a variety of jobs to be done from home, often part time.
-And Covid will lead many companies to sustain homework longer term.
+And Covid has lead many companies to sustain homework longer term.

 Our high school system is about gathering new knowledge and skills, and quite a bit of it, in a relatively short amount of time.
 High school students are continuously tested on progress, and corrective actions are put in place to make sure sufficient progress is made each semester, each year.

 And the high school ecosystem offers many stimuli to take that step to college.
 There’s a perception, with parents, school counselors, and hence with teenagers that ‘college is the right way to go’.
 Also called the ‘Bandwagon Effect’.
 When so many people believe into something, you got a tendency to believe into it as well.